Meze Elite Review

 By Carl Seibert.

 Not many years ago, if a high-end manufacturer introduced a new $4,000 flagship headphone, it would be “the best headphone in the world”.
-And that may have been arguably true until the next best headphone in the world came along.
+And that may have been arguably true until the next best headphones in the world came along.

 Fast forward to 2021; Now we have at least a half dozen such flagships, and they’re all extremely good (as you would expect, really).
 But true enthusiasts know that the “best headphone in the world” – for your ears, your amp, and your music is down to taste.
 It’s the one that sings to you.